The 15-year-old teenager who was shot in the head during a Miami Heat game celebration Thursday night is on the road to recovery, doctors said.

-Brandon Reid was discharged from Memorial Regional Hospital on Saturday, two nights after a stray bullet pierced through the sliding glass door in his second-floor Miramar apartment and struck the teen as he and his younger brother were celebrating the local basketball team's victory over the San Antonio Spurs.
+Brandon Reid is expected to be discharged from Memorial Regional Hospital on Saturday, two nights after a stray bullet pierced through the sliding glass door in his second-floor Miramar apartment and struck the teen as he and his younger brother were celebrating the local basketball team’s victory over the San Antonio Spurs.

-"At first I thought it was a rock because I've never felt the pain of being hit by a bullet before," said Brandon as he sat on his hospital bed.
-"So I thought it was a rock, but then I realized I had my hand behind my head.
-I've seen blood."
+“At first I thought it was a rock, because I’ve never felt the pain of being hit by a bullet before,” said Brandon as he sat in his hospital bed.
+“So I thought it was a rock, but then I realized I had my hand behind my head, I’ve seen blood.”

 Brandon said he called his father in Georgia immediately after he was shot.
-He then called 911 himself because his mother was in a panic.
-"She couldn't even hold the phone right, so I had to dial it for her," Brandon said.
+He then called 911 himself because, according to him, his mother was in a panic.
+“She couldn’t even hold the phone right, so I had to dial it for her,” Brandon said.

 The victim also credited his 11-year-old brother, Daryl Denson, Jr., for helping him out throughout the ordeal.
 “It was bloody, blood was just going on the floor, dripping on his hair and his neck,” Daryl said.

 Brandon’s stepfather, Daryl Denson, Sr., called shortly after the Heat’s victory to hear the news of his stepson’s shooting from his son. “[Daryl, Jr.] said, ‘Dad, Brandon just got shot in the head,'” Denson, Sr. said.
 “I’m like, ‘Shot in the head?’
 It didn’t register to me what he was saying because I’m emotionally charged about the game, and he just kept saying that and started crying, and I said, ‘I have to get there.'”

 The teen, an honor roll student, was transported to the hospital with the bullet still in his head.
 Doctors were able to remove the entire bullet, and he is expected to make a full recovery.